 Call for research papers: Papers are long papers, max 5000 words and must include evidence of research as well as of craft practice.
 The paper may include embedded files or links to video materials or other multimedia formats.
 There is a “template” provided.

-TRACK 2: In Situ research contribution Includes double blind peer review and the possibility of a multimedia publication on the conference website.
+TRACK 2: In Situ research contribution Includes double blind peer review and on-site video documentation that is published on the conference website:

 Call for demonstrations and performances: (max 20 min + 10 min discussion).
 These sessions and differ from workshops in that there are no participants taking part in the activities.
 In addition to the subject presented there should also be a clear research question or research related activity involved in the process.
 The abstract should clearly present the practical needs for the performance.